thosgood/this-weeks-finds/markdown/151-200/week175.md

 field operators on some bounded open set, you get a subalgebra of observables which turns out to be a type III factor!

-In fact, this isn\'t just true for free field theories.
-According to a theorem of axiomatic quantum field theory, pretty much all the usual field theories on Minkowski spacetime have type III factors as their algebras of \"local observables\" - observables that can be measured in a bounded open set.
+In fact, this isn't just true for free field theories.
+According to a theorem of axiomatic quantum field theory, pretty much all the usual field theories on Minkowski spacetime have type III factors as their algebras of "local observables" - observables that can be measured in a bounded open set.

 Okay, so much for the crash course on von Neumann algebras!
-Next time I\'ll hook this up to Mueger\'s work on 2-categories.
+Next time I'll hook this up to Mueger's work on 2-categories.

 In the meantime, here are some references on von Neumann algebras in case you want to dig deeper.
 For the math, try these: